btmoyers/EcolGenLessons/_episodes/03-working-with-files.md

 {: .callout}

 > ## Exercise
-> Do each of the following tasks from your current directory using a single
+> Locate your root directory and pick a specific directory within it that is not within `~/Desktop/shell_data`.
+For that path, do each of the following tasks from your current directory (`~/Desktop/shell_data`) using a single
 > `ls` command for each:
 >
-> 1. List all of the files in `/usr/bin` that start with the letter 'c'.
+> 1. List all of the files in `/your/chosen/directory` that start with the letter 'c'.
-> 2. List all of the files in `/usr/bin` that contain the letter 'a'.
+> 2. List all of the files in `/your/chosen/directory` that contain the letter 'a'.
-> 3. List all of the files in `/usr/bin` that end with the letter 'o'.
+> 3. List all of the files in `/your/chosen/directory` that end with the letter 'o'.
 >
-> Bonus: List all of the files in `/usr/bin` that contain the letter 'a' or the
+> Bonus: List all of the files in `/your/chosen/directory` that contain the letter 'a' or the
 > letter 'c'.
 >
 > Hint: The bonus question requires a Unix wildcard that we haven't talked about